 Sometimes, an accident is not clearly caused by just one party.
 In these instances, more than one party can be found liable for an accident.
 What happens if it is not just third parties at fault for the accident?
 What if you played a role in causing the accident?
 Florida is a pure comparative negligence state.
 State law says that “contributory fault chargeable to the claimant diminishes proportionately the amount awarded as economic and noneconomic damages for an injury attributable to the claimant’s contributory fault, but does not bar recovery.”
 This means that your damages will be reduced by the percentage that you were at fault.

-If you have been involved in an accident, whether caused by failing brakes or other auto parts, the personal injury attorneys at Dennis Hernandez & Associates are here to help you.
-We know how frustrating it can be when accidents are beyond your control and want to help you receive the compensation you deserve.
-The experienced personal injury attorneys here at Dennis Hernandez & Associates work hard and diligently to get you the compensation needed to recover from an accident.
+If you were involved in an accident caused by failing brakes or other defective auto parts, the personal injury attorneys at Dennis Hernandez Injury Attorneys are here to help.
+We know how frustrating accidents can feel when they happen beyond your control.
+We want to help you recover the compensation you deserve.
+The experienced personal injury attorneys at Dennis Hernandez Injury Attorneys work hard and diligently to pursue the compensation you need to recover after an accident.
 Contact us today for a consultation.